danzek/sms-backup-and-restore-parser/README.md

 This tool parses the XML output from the [SMS Backup & Restore Android app](https://play.google.com/store/apps/details?id=com.riteshsahu.SMSBackupRestore).

 ## Existing Parsers
-This app is currently maintained by [SyncTech](http://synctech.com.au/), and they offer both [paid and free versions](http://synctech.com.au/sms-backup-restore/) of the app as well as [an online parser](http://synctech.com.au/view-or-edit-sms-call-log-files-on-computer/).
+The SMS Backup & Restore Android app is currently maintained by [SyncTech](http://synctech.com.au/), and they offer both [paid and free versions](http://synctech.com.au/sms-backup-restore/) of the app as well as [an online parser](http://synctech.com.au/view-or-edit-sms-call-log-files-on-computer/).
 They also have [some documentation for the XML format used by the app on their website](http://synctech.com.au/fields-in-xml-backup-files/).
 In addition, [they documented various tools and methods for parsing the data.](http://synctech.com.au/view-or-edit-backup-files-on-computer/)

 [Matt Joseph maintains an online tool for parsing these backups](https://mattj.io/sms-backup-reader/) ([GitHub project](https://github.com/devadvance/sms-backup-reader-2)).
 He also wrote [a legacy Java application for parsing the backups](https://mattj.io/sms-backup-reader/) ([GitHub project](https://github.com/devadvance/smsbackupreader)).